gaultier/blog/advent_of_code_5.md

 So we need to treat the case of the empty list (both for the first and the second argument) explicitely.
-We could do that by using lots of `if`, but it is more readable to use pattern matching.
+We could do that by using lots of `if`, but it is more readable and concise to use pattern matching.

 ### A small detour: pattern matching

 Scheme has a minimalistic core, so we do not get pattern matching out of the box, but we can easily add it with the package `matchable`.
-Let's install
+Let's install it in the terminal:
-it:

 ```sh
 $ chicken-install matchable